nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

       - ./${BINARY_NAME}
     ```

 This was just a demonstration.
-The changes will not be preseved in the following chapters.
+The changes will not be preserved in the following chapters.